“This dynamic performer has the ability to make the mundane extraordinary.”

 Internationally, Siobhan has performed and taught in Japan, the Philippines, the United Kingdom, Ireland, Australia, Colombia and Greece.
 In 2016, she collaborated with Manila-based performance artist Issa Lopez on a new piece called Colonize(d): A Duet on Identity and Intersectionality, which was supported in part by a grant from the Network of Ensemble Theatres.

 Siobhan is very passionate about her activism as a fusion with her art.
-She is wholeheartedly a member of the 99%, a devoted intersectional feminist, a vegan animal rights enthusiast, a committed bike-riding environmentalist, and an ally to the movement for queer rights and awareness.
+Siobhan is ever an Occupier of Wall Street, a devoted intersectional feminist, a vegan animal rights enthusiast, a committed bike-riding environmentalist, and an ally to the movement for queer rights and awareness.
 Siobhan believes that Black Lives Matter.

 If you would like to see her resume, collaborate with her, book her show, cast her in your stage production or voice over studio recording, have her teach a workshop/course, or join in on your specific project for peace and social justice, contact her Here.